JackToppen/TDA-Microscopy-Pipeline/README.md

 # Pipeline for quantifying cell patterning with TDA

-The pipeline has been introduced in *Hartsock et al 2023* manuscript.
+This pipeline was introduced in the *Hartsock et al 2023* manuscript.
 It consists of three modules: (1) segmentation; (2) discretization; and (3) topological data anaysis (TDA).
 The pipeline's input is a collection of microscopy images and it main outputs are topological descriptors of multicellular patterns (persistence landscapes and average persistence landscapes).

 ### Microscopy data
-The `example dataset` and the `complete dataset` used in *Hartsock et al 2023* manuscript can be found on [Figshare](https://figshare.com/projects/TDA_Microscopy_Data/148855).
+The `example dataset` and the `complete dataset` used in the *Hartsock et al 2023* manuscript can be found on [Figshare](https://figshare.com/projects/TDA_Microscopy_Data/148855).
 The example dataset consists of two different Dox (doxycycline) treatment groups each containing 16 small images.
 The complete dataset consists of two image groups based on biological markers pan-GATA6 and HA.
 Each group contains 4 various Dox treatment subgroups and every one of them consists of 15 large images.

-`slicer.py` can divide larger microscopy images, as was done in *Hartsock et al 2023* manuscript, into smaller patches.
+`slicer.py` can divide larger microscopy images, as was done in the *Hartsock et al 2023* manuscript, into smaller patches.
 For our pipeline, we suggest using images/patches of size at most $1000 \times 1000$ pixels.

 ## Segmentation (Python)
 This section has been adapted from *Nikitina et al 2020* to interface with